xendfinance/assetchain-web-starterkit/README.md

 ## Quickstart

-To get started with Scaffold-Base, follow the steps below:
+To get started with Asset Chain, follow the steps below:

 1. Clone this repo & install dependencies